 Decisions regarding the full-time LLM program will be communicated as they are made.
 Note that, while applications are sent to the Committee on Graduate Admissions in the order in which they are completed, decisions are not necessarily made in the order in which applications are first reviewed.
-Foreign-educated applicants who apply for entry in the Spring semester will receive decisions no later than mid-October.
-Foreign applicants who do not submit complete materials by the Spring deadline will be moved to consideration for entry in the Fall semester.
-The majority of foreign-educated applicants who apply for entry in the Fall semester will receive decisions no later than early May, and most applicants with a US JD will receive decisions no later than early June.
-Applicants who do not supply complete materials to LSAC by the deadline may not receive decisions until after all other applicants have been notified.
+The majority of foreign-educated applicants will receive decisions no later than early May, and most applicants with a US JD will receive decisions no later than early Complete materials to LSAC by the deadline may not receive decisions until after all other applicants have been notified.

-JSD applicants who supply all materials required to complete their files by the April 15 deadline may expect a decision by late June.
-Interviews may be required of some applicants in June.
+JSD applicants who supply all materials required to complete their files by the February 1 deadline may expect a decision by late April.
+Interviews may be required of some applicants in April.
 If necessary, applicants must make themselves available for an interview shortly after being contacted by the Office of Graduate Admissions.
-Interviews may be conducted at the Law School, via videoconference, or by telephone; the mode chosen will depend on the applicant's circumstances and the needs of the Law School.
+Interviews may be conducted at the Law School, via video conference, or by telephone; the mode chosen will depend on the applicant's circumstances and the needs of the Law School.